 It might be challenging to consider writing a eulogy, let alone standing up and reading it aloud at the funeral.
 It is completely understandable to have a whole host of emotions right now.
 Your grief might be mixed with fear of public speaking or even a lack of motivation to get writing.

 Allow yourself to feel anything that comes up, and when you are ready, here is some guidance to support you through writing your husband’s eulogy.
+(For more help with all of the complicated tasks you might be facing after losing a loved one, check out our post-loss checklist.)

 Step 1: Set The Tone